A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

-Having set up the localized FOM and ROM approximation schemes, we aim at deriving the error estimator $\Delta_{\Jhat_r^{\text{loc}}}$ of the reduced functional, which is needed for characterizing the TR in~\eqref{TRRBsubprob}.
-Luckily, the a posteriori result from \cite{tsrblod} can directly be utilized for the two-scale formulations of the primal and dual systems.
+In what follows, we transfer the a posteriori result from \cite{tsrblod} to the two-scale formulations of the primal and dual systems.
 On top of that, similar to the a posteriori result in \cite{paper1,QGVW2017}, we combine a primal and dual estimate to obtain an estimator for the reduced functional.
 To this end, we use the following norms to assess the approximation quality of the two-scale approach:

 \begin{proposition}[Upper bound on the local primal model reduction error] For $\mu \in \Params$, let $\utsm \in \Vts$ be the solution of~\eqref{eq:two_scale_TRLRB}.
 Let $\utsmrb \in \Vtsrb$ be the two-scale reduced solution of~\eqref{eq:tsrblod_primal}.
 Then, it holds